 Sculptures of deities their consorts, celestial beings, couples, directional deities, composite animals and decorative motifs formed the mass of images that adorned the walls of the temples and their interiors.
 The deities blessed in the sanctum were carved strictly according to religious cannons and installed by performing a special consecration ceremony.

-The scenes of everyday life consist of military processions, royal court scenes, musicians, dancers, acrobats and amorous couples.
-Another group of non-religious figures is theapsaras or devanganas who were the celestial women and vyalas which were the composite animals.
+The scenes of everyday life consist of military processions, royal court scenes, musicians, dancers, acrobats, and amorous couples.
+Another group of non-religious figures is the apsaras or Devanganas who were the celestial women and Villas which were the composite animals.

 Like for instance, the Udaigiri caves in Madhya Pradesh dwells an immense image of Lord Vishnu.
 Other statues of this period found in various temples and museums are indicative of the various dimensions of early Hindu art and sculpture.

 Apart from this, the cave architecture also attained a great degree of refinement during the Gupta period.
 The Chaitya and Vihara caves at Ajanta and the Ellora caves are the best specimens of cave-architecture of the period.
 The rock-cut caves at Khandagiri, Udayagiri, and Undavalli also belong to this period.